-6. Responsibilities
+Responsibilities

-- 6.1 Staff in the Data and Insight, Information Governance and Communications teams are responsible for implementing the policy. - 6.2 The Data Protection Officer will be involved in any decisions regarding contact with pharmacy professionals or sharing personal data for third party research purposes.
+Staff in the Data and Insight, Information Governance and Communications teams are responsible for implementing the policy.

+The Data Protection Officer will be involved in any decisions regarding contact with pharmacy professionals or sharing personal data for third party research purposes.

-7. Policy
+Policy

-- 7.1 The GPhC is a data controller registered with the Information Commissioner's Office.
-We will make sure that we process personal information fairly and lawfully, and in accordance with data protection legislation. - 7.2 Researchers must be able to demonstrate how their project will comply with data protection legislation. - 7.3 The Pharmacy Order 2010 specifically prohibits the GPhC from publishing registrants' full addresses as part of the register.
-We do not consider there is a legal basis in data protection legislation for sharing other contact details of registrants or pre-registration trainees with researchers.
-We will not, therefore, give out lists of contact details to third party researchers for their own research purposes1. - 7.4 Where a researcher or other third party wishes to contact registrants to carry out a survey or for other research purposes, we will consider whether we can support the work through either: - publicising the project on social media - occasionally, sending emails with links to the survey or other information relating to the research project, provided such contact is lawful under data protection legislation.
-We would usually limit contact to a sample of the register or a limited subset of the register. - 7.5 All requests to support or participate in research projects will be assessed on a case by case basis using the criteria set out in sections 8-10 below. - 7.6 Where we agree to support or participate in a project, we expect the researcher or organisation concerned to sign an information sharing or confidentiality agreement where appropriate for the circumstances. - 7.7 Where we are unable to share personally identifiable data, we will consider whether it is possible to share data in anonymised or aggregated form, depending on the data requested and data protection considerations. - 7.8 If the GPhC agrees to support the work, we would expect the researcher to share their report or findings with us.
+The GPhC is a data controller registered with the Information Commissioner's Office.
+We will make sure that we process personal information fairly and lawfully, and in accordance with data protection legislation.

+Researchers must be able to demonstrate how their project will comply with data protection legislation.

+The Pharmacy Order 2010 specifically prohibits the GPhC from publishing registrants' full addresses as part of the register.
+We do not consider there is a legal basis in data protection legislation for sharing other contact details of registrants or foundation trainees with researchers.
+We will not, therefore, give out lists of contact details to third party researchers for their own research purposes.
-Effective date: 01 January 2020 Review date: 01 December 2022 Page 5 of 8

-1 We occasionally share data with research organisations working under contract on behalf of the GPhC, where there is a legal basis for sharing.
+Where a researcher or other third party wishes to contact registrants to carry out a survey or for other research purposes, we will consider whether we can support the work through either:

+- publicising the project on social media - occasionally, sending emails with links to the survey or other information relating to the research project, provided such contact is lawful under data protection legislation.
+We would usually limit contact to a sample of the register or a limited subset of the register.

+All requests to support or participate in research projects will be assessed on a case by case basis using the criteria set out in sections 8-10 below.

+Where we agree to support or participate in a project, we expect the researcher or organisation concerned to sign an information sharing or confidentiality agreement where appropriate for the circumstances.

+We will only share personal data where there is a lawful basis for doing so.
+Where we are unable to share personally identifiable data, we will consider whether it is possible to share data in anonymised or aggregated form, depending on the data requested and data protection considerations.

+If the GPhC agrees to support the work, we would expect the researcher to share their report or findings with us.

-8. Assessment criteria - academic research
+Assessment criteria - academic research